Bruno-Filadelfo/Bruno-Filadelfo/README.md

 Desenvolvedor web
 -----------------------------

-I'm a 19 years old developer and hacking since I was 16.
-I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus are front and back-end development, making applications that impact the life of thousands of users.
-I'm a 20 years old developer and hacking since I was 16.
-I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus are front and back-end development, making applications that impact the life of thousands of users.
+I'm a developer I love to code and figure out how to solve deep problems using cutting-edge technology.
+My main focus is front and back-end development, making applications that impact the lives of thousands of users.

 I am also a student at [11 | SP]